 - Coonhounds – Events for Coonhounds are designed to celebrate their beauty and natural abilities to hunt-by-scent in bench shows, field trials, nite hunts and water races.

 - Coursing and CAT/FAST CAT – If you’ve ever wondered how fast your dog is, these tests are for you.
 They’re timed runs where your dog chases a mechanized lure around a course that simulates the unpredictability of chasing live prey.
 Training for these tests helps improve your dog’s focus, agility and sportsmanship.
+CAT and Fast CAT are open to all dogs.

 - Dachshund Field Trials – Dachshund Field Trials are held in fenced-in areas, and the objective is to “track the game,” meaning to follow a scent trail that a rabbit or hare has left behind.
 Dogs run in packs of two (called a “brace”) and are judged on their ability to search and explore; to pursue and keep control of a trail; the accuracy in trailing; obedience to commands; their “willingness to go to earth” (into a tunnel or underground); courage; and more.

 - Herding & Farm Dog – In this sport, your dog uses his innate herding abilities to move sheep (or other animals) around a field, fences, gates, or enclosures, while taking direction from you.
+Farm Dog is open to all dogs.

 - Earth Dog – Open only to small terriers and Dachshunds, these tests assess your dog’s hunting skills for seeking and locating prey underground.